mighty-gerbils/gerbil/doc/guide/intro.md

-Note that not all drivers are built by default, as some are FFI drivers (SQLite, MySQL), so you will need to enable them for your installation in `$GERBIL_HOME/src/std/build-features.ss`, by editing it or using e.g. the `--enable-mysql` option to `./configure`, before you build Gerbil.
+Note that not all drivers are built by default, as some are FFI drivers (SQLite, MySQL), so you will need to enable them for your with the apopriopriate configuration options e.g. the `--enable-mysql` option to `./configure`, before you build and install Gerbil.

 Here is an example of using the dbi interface with SQLite.
 First, the necessary imports and a connection to an in-memory database: